wzhua02/tp/docs/DeveloperGuide.md

 2. User requests to delete the client.
 3. FitFlow shows the client’s details to be deleted and prompts the user to confirm the decision to delete.
 4. User confirms.
-5. FitFlow shows the details of the client that has been deleted.<br>
+5. FitFlow shows the details of the client that has been deleted.
    Use case ends.

 **Extensions**

-- **1a.** The list is empty.<br>
+- **1a.** The list is empty.
   Use case ends.
 - **2a.** The given client is invalid.
     - 2a1.
 FitFlow shows an error message and prompts the user the format of the command.
     - 2a2.
-User re-enters the command.<br>
+User re-enters the command.
-      Steps 2a1-2a2 repeat until the command is entered correctly.<br>
+      Steps 2a1-2a2 repeat until the command is entered correctly.
       Use case resumes at step 3.
 - **4a.** The user decides not to delete the client.
     - 4a1.
-FitFlow aborts the delete command.<br>
+FitFlow aborts the delete command.
     Use case ends.

 ---